Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/learn-scams.md

 - "Giveaways" advertising that you "send us some SOLAR/LUNAR, we'll send you double back".
 - Sites where you need to enter your seed phrase in order to "sync" your account, claim tokens, unblock a transactions etc.
 - Emails asking for SOLAR/LUNAR private keys/seeds/etc., posing as a member of any of our teams.
-- Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by AXIASolar, AXIACoin Foundation, Parity, or another well-known entity.
+- Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by AXIASolar, AXIACoin Foundation, Axia, or another well-known entity.
 - Many scammers will create nearly perfect imitations of sites - always triple-check the URL.
 - People offering to help you stake or get rewards.
 - People responding to questions that you asked publicly in a private chat.